 The Smart Building industry has a billion-dollar energy savings potential for PropTech companies through the use of advanced IoT sensors, new metering technology, lighting equipment, thermostats, HVAC systems, security features, and many more.

-The primary role of the BOS is to abstract field complexity of complicated assets to make possible the technical scalability of smart building applications.
-BOS gives property owners, facility managers, and proptechs the opportunity to offer digital services with added value.
+The primary role of the BOS is to abstract the field complexity of complicated assets to make possible the technical scalability of smart building applications.
+BOS gives property owners, facility managers, and Proptechs the opportunity to offer digital services with added value.

-Equipment data is currently underexploited as a result of the technical complications and expense of connecting apps to buildings.
-Access to data can create enormous value for buildings and improve the way we manage them, optimize energy consumption, reduce maintenance costs, and avoid malfunctions.
+Equipment data is currently underexploited due to the technical complications and expense of connecting apps to buildings.
+Access to data can create enormous value for buildings and improve how we manage them, optimize energy consumption, reduce maintenance costs, and avoid malfunctions.

 Innovative players that embrace building connectivity can be the big winners of the property management sector.

 Wattsense is a Building Operating System that connects technical assets to your building management apps and assures property owners stay in control of their facilities.
 Get a free demo to discover the Wattsense solution.